pires810/pires810.github.io/index.md

 I got PhD degree from University of Connecticut, supervised by [Prof. Shengli Zhou](https://www.ee.uconn.edu/shengli-zhou/) (IEEE Fellow).
 Previously, I worked in College of Underwater Acoustic Engineering, Harbin Engineering University, and AquaSeNT (USA).

+I'm an associate editor for the IEEE Open Journal of Communications Society.
+I serve as a technical reviewer for many journals and conferences, and I received the IEEE Communications Society's Exemplary Reviewer Award for the IEEE Communications Letters in 2013.